Stan Lynch: Departure from the Heartbreakers

-Lynch left the group in 1994.
-His last gig with the Heartbreakers was on October 2, 1994, at the Bridge School Benefit Concert in Mountain View, California.
-It was immediately following this gig that Lynch left the band due to musical and personal differences with Petty.
+During his last few years with the Heartbreakers, Lynch expressed displeasure with playing drums in concert on tracks from Petty's solo albums, as he did not play on the studio recordings.
+After several months of mounting tensions, he left the group immediately after his last Heartbreakers gig on October 2, 1994, at the Bridge School Benefit Concert in Mountain View, California.
 After his departure, Lynch moved back to Florida, where he partnered with longtime friend Don Henley to help put together the Eagles' reunion album Hell Freezes Over.
 He also has toured with the Eagles.

-Lynch gave away his drum sets and now works as a producer and songwriter in St. Augustine, Florida.
-He teaches children the drums a few times a week at a high school friend's music store in Gainesville.

 Acts Lynch has produced include The Band, the Eagles, Don Henley, Jackopierce, Joe 90, Scotty Moore, and Sister Hazel.

-As a songwriter, he has co-written with or written for numerous acts, including Matraca Berg, Meredith Brooks, The Fabulous Thunderbirds, The Jeff Healey Band, James House, June Pointer, Eddie Money, Toto, Tora Tora, Sister Hazel, Ringo Starr and the Mavericks.
+As a songwriter, he has co-written with or written for numerous acts, including Matraca Berg, Meredith Brooks, the Fabulous Thunderbirds, the Jeff Healey Band, James House, June Pointer, Eddie Money, Toto, Tora Tora, Sister Hazel, Ringo Starr, Don Henley, and the Mavericks.

-Tim McGraw recorded "Back When", a song Lynch wrote with Stephony Smith and Jeff Stevens, for his album Live Like You Were Dying.
-The song went to No. 1 in early December 2004.
+Tim McGraw recorded "Back When", a song Lynch wrote with Stephony Smith and Jeff Stevens, for his album Live Like You Were Dying (2004).

 Lynch reunited with his former bandmates in 2002 when they were inducted into the Rock and Roll Hall of Fame, playing "American Girl" and "Mary Jane's Last Dance".

 Tom Petty had the following to say about Lynch, included in his 2005 book, Conversations with Tom Petty:

-In 2022, Lynch accepted an invitation from Heartbreakers guitarist Mike Campbell to fill in for drummer Matt Laug for several shows on tour with Campbell's band The Dirty Knobs.
-The two had not previously met or spoken in twenty years, other than a brief phone call following Petty's death.
-Lynch stated he would be open to playing with the other three original members of The Heartbreakers in the future.
+In 2022, Lynch accepted an invitation from Heartbreakers guitarist Mike Campbell to fill in for drummer Matt Laug for several shows on tour with Campbell's band the Dirty Knobs.
+The two had not met or spoken in twenty years, other than a brief phone call following Petty's death.
+Lynch stated he would be open to playing with the other three original members of the Heartbreakers in the future.